Nikahang Kowsar: Crocodile Cartoon

 Ayatollah Mesbah Yazdi's nickname comes from a cartoon portraying "Professor Crocodile", a "reptilian academic who was shown strangling a journalist with his tail".
 The cartoon was drawn by Nikahang Kowsar and satirized freedom of expression in Iran, and a speech given by Mesbah Yazdi in the previous day.
 Mesbah Yazdi was known as Professor Mesbah (Persian: استاد مصباح) among his supporters.
 "Mesbah" rhymes with the Persian word for crocodile, "Temsah" (Persian: تمساح), and the cartoon labeled the crocodile as "Professor Temsah", who repeats the words used by Mesbah Yazdi in the previous day.
-Nikahang Kowsar was arrested and spent seven days in prison for the depiction.
+Nikahang Kowsar was arrested and spent six days in prison for the depiction.
 In 2001, he sent an apology letter to Mesbah, and the cleric had said that he had accepted it, but later in 2003 Kowsar received a death threat, from and Islamist assassin group.